ethereum-optimism/community-hub/src/docs/governance/airdrop-1.md

 ## Background

 The Optimism Foundation’s Airdrop #1 rewards those who have been instrumental as early adopters and active users of projects in the Optimism ecosystem.
-To celebrate our Ethereum roots, we also want to welcome active L1 participants who can help scale Ethereum’s innovations, culture, and values to Layer 2.
+To celebrate our Ethereum roots, The Optimism Foundation also want to welcome active L1 participants who can help scale Ethereum’s innovations, culture, and values to Layer 2.
 In total, **248,699** addresses are eligible to claim OP in this *initial* airdrop.

 Our airdrop has six sets of criteria.